All cars must be stock four cylinder front wheel drives with no more than 180 factory rated horse power.

 3. BODY: A. Windshield must be removed and replaced with a full screen with two 2″ x 1/8″ straps in center.
 B. All glass and plastic must be removed.
 C. All doors and trunks must be bolted or welded shut.
 Front hood pins are recommended.
 D. Numbering must be legible, highly visible and contrasting to car.
 Numbers must be 18″ high.
 Any letters must be 9″ high.
 Numbers must be easy to read.
 E. Body must remain stock.
 No body altering or non-factory spoilers.
 F. Must have front and rear tow hook capable of supporting the weight of the car. ($25 fine if car has to be towed and tow hook is missing.)

 4. INTERIOR: A. All interiors must be removed except for the dash which is optional.
 B. Bars within drivers reach must be padded.
 C. No metal panels may be removed.
 D. All holes in firewall must be covered with metal.
 E. No boxing of interior F. No rearview mirrors allowed.

 5. ENGINE: A. Four cylinder, non-turbo engine.
 B. No VTEC Motors permitted.
 C. Engine size and model must have been available as original factory option for that car.
 No swapping of engine makes.
 I.e. Acura to Honda, etc. D. Must use stock exhaust manifold.
-E. Batteries can be relocated to the rear of the car (but in front of the rear axle), but must be enclosed and sealed in a steel battery box.
+E. Batteries can be relocated to the rear of the car (but in front of the rear axle), but must be enclosed and sealed in a steel or plastic battery box.
 The battery box must be securely mounted to the floor.
 F. Engine and all components must remain stock.
 Engine mounts can be reinforced but must remain with the stock rubber and must function as stock.
 No solid mounting.